-A number of proposals for object-oriented extensions to VHDL deal with object-oriented extensions to support high-level modeling of data.
-They provide features for expressing data abstraction, encapsulation, and inheritance with polymorphism-features that are central to object oriented techniques.
+A number of proposals for object-oriented extensions to VHDL deal with object-oriented extensions to support the modeling of data.
+They provide features for expressing data abstraction, encapsulation, and inheritance with polymorphism, features that are central to object oriented techniques.
 There are two approaches to object-oriented data modeling: class-based and programming by extension.
-This paper compares the two approaches in the context of hardware modeling in VHDL.
+This report compares the two approaches in the context of hardware modeling in VHDL.
 It outlines the two approaches and presents examples illustrating how they might be included in VHDL.
-It discusses the issue of integration with signal semantics, and compares how the approaches deal with encapsulation, initialization of objects, and inheritance.
-The paper concludes that, while both approaches are viable, the programming by extension approach is preferred.
+It discusses the issue of integration with signal semantics, and compares the way in which the approaches deal with encapsulation, initialization or objects, and inheritance.
+The report concludes that, while both approaches are viable, the programming by extension approach is preferred.

-1. Introduction
+1 Introduction

-As the complexity of digital systems increases, designers are becoming more reliant on high-level modeling as a stage in the design flow.
+As the complexity of digital systems is increasing, designers are becoming more reliant on highlevel modeling as a stage in the design flow.
 High-level modeling involves behavioural descriptions that use abstract representations of the data manipulated by the system.
 The focus is on capturing the required functionality of the system without committing to implementation details, such as binary encoding of data and communication protocols between components.
-Philip A. Wilsey Dept. ECECS, PO Box 210030 University of Cincinnati Cincinnati, OH 45221- 0030, USA phil.wilsey@uc.edu

 For a hardware description language to be used successfully for high-level modeling, it must provide appropriate features for managing the complexity in a design.
-The software-engineering community has adopted object-oriented techniques as the means of managing complexity in software systems [4].
-Since the task of high-level modeling using a hardware description language is very similar to software development, it is appropriate to consider introduction of object-oriented features into a hardware description lanugage such as VHDL [9].
+The software-engineering community has adopted object-oriented techniques as the means of managing complexity in software systems [2].
+Since the task of high-level modeling using a hardware description language is very similar to software development, it is appropriate to consider introduction of object-oriented features into a hardware description language such as VHDL.

-A number of proposals for object-oriented extensions to VHDL have been published, and are surveyed by Ashenden and Wilsey [1, 2].
-A number of the proposals [6, 11, 13, 14, 16] deal with object-oriented extensions to support the modeling of data.
-They provide features for expressing data abstraction, encapsulation, and inheritance with polymorphism- features that are central to object oriented techniques.
+A number of proposals for object-oriented extensions to VHDL have been published, and are surveyed in [1].
+A number of them [4, 8, 10, 11, 13] deal with object-oriented extensions to support the modeling of data.
+They provide features for expressing data abstraction, encapsulation, and inheritance with polymorphism, features that are central to object oriented techniques.

-There are two main approaches to introduce object-oriented data modeling into VHDL: class-based and programming by extension.
-The proposals of Radetzki et al [13] and Willis et al [16] are class-based, whereas those of Dunlop [6], Mills [11], and Schumacher and Nebel [14] are based on programming by extension.
+There are two approaches to object-oriented data modeling: class-based and programming by extension.
+These approaches are briefly outlined in [1].
+The proposals of Radetzki et al [10] and Willis et al [13] are class-based, whereas those of Dunlop [4], Mills [8], and Schumacher and Nebel [11] are based on programming by extension.

-This paper compares the two approaches in the context of hardware modeling in VHDL.
-Section 2 outlines the two approaches and presents examples illustrating how they might be included in VHDL.
+This report compares the two approaches in the context of hardware modeling in VHDL.
+Section 2 first outlines the two approaches and presents examples illustrating how they might be included in VHDL.
 Section 3 then discusses the issue of integration with signal semantics.
 The next three sections compare the way in which the approaches deal with issues relating to object-oriented modeling of data: Section 4 compares encapsulation, Section 5 compares initialization of objects, and Section 6 compares inheritance.
-Section 7 presents the conclusion that, while both approaches are viable, the programming by extension approach is preferred.
+In Section 7, we conclude that, while both approaches are viable, the programming by extension approach is preferred.